-Shimomura, JACL nation's legal counsel, at the JACL national board meeting expressed the need to hire a permanent executive editor.
-"We are in the process of hiring of the Pacific Citizen executive editor," said Miko Sawamura, JACL vice president of general operations, who is also helping with the
+Shimomura, JACL nation's legal counsel, at

+Pacific Citizen executive editor," said Miko Sawamura, JACL vice president of general operations, who is also helping with the hiring process.
+"We'll be continuing interviews.
+So we're getting there."

 The P.C. editorial board first created an all-digital media plan in 2010 under the direction of a JACL national board-approved resolution that proposed the newspaper go all digital by 2014.
 Joshua Spry, then national JACL secretary/treasurer, motioned to approve the resolution on Feb.
 12, 2010.
 Pacific Northwest District Governor Chip Larouche seconded it.